Density Matrix Renormalization Group Study of a One Dimensional Diatomic Molecule beyond the Born-Oppenheimer Approximation: Results

 with the nuclei fixed to certain configuration $\bm{X}$.
 This separation can only be done when $M\gg 1$ and no level crossing happens for the PES of different energy levels $E^e_n$ so that the nuclei are almost stationary compared to electrons and the adiabatic theorem is valid.
 Nevertheless, for diatomic molecule at small mass ratio, we can still give an effective definition of the PES:

 where

 is the state after successively measuring (projecting) the density of nuclei at $x_c+R/2$ and $x_c+R/2$ in the eigenstate $|\Phi\rangle$ of $H$ (here $|\Phi\rangle$ is the ground state calculated by DMRG).
-This measurement projects $|\Phi\rangle$ to the Hilbert subspace that have one nucleus at $x_c-R/2$ and the other one at $x_c+R/2$ and thus is equivalent to fixing the nuclei's confuguration.
-When $M\gg 1$, $\mathcal{E}^e$ is equivalent to $E^e$ in the BO approximation.
-At smaller $M$, however, $\mathcal{E}^e$ is only part of the effective adiabatic PES and feedback from the nuclei's motion need to be taken into consideration\cite{Gidopoulos20130059, PhysRevLett.113.263004}.
-Nevertheless, FIG. \ref{fig:pes} shows Eq.~(\ref{eq:pes}) can still qualitatively characterize the binding of the molecules at small $M$.
+This measurement projects $|\Phi\rangle$ to the Hilbert subspace that has one nucleus at $x_c-R/2$ and the other one at $x_c+R/2$.
+When $M\gg 1$, $\mathcal{E}^e$ is equivalent to $E^e$ in the BO approximation, as illustrated in FIG. \ref{fig:pes}.
+At smaller $M$, however, $T^p+\mathcal{E}^e$ is only part of an effective nuclear Hamiltonian and feedback from the nuclei's motion needs to be taken into consideration\cite{Gidopoulos20130059, PhysRevLett.113.263004}.
+Nevertheless, we can still infer some information from FIG. \ref{fig:pes} about the binding of the molecule at small $M$.

-For the $|10\rangle$ state, the overlap between data obtained from the BO approximation and from DMRG when $M\geq 10$ implies that the BO approximation works pretty well in that regime.
-For $M<10$, the depth of the PES decreases and the minimum of the PES moves farther away from the equilibrium position of the BO approximation.
-Considerable finite size effect appears when $M\sim1$, which can be seen by comparing the curves before and after increasing the box size.
-These two qualitative facts verify the previous conclusions that the molecule in $|10\rangle$ is unbound when $M\sim 1$.
+For the $|10\rangle$ state, the overlap between the curves obtained from the BO approximation and from DMRG when $M\geq 10$ implies that the BO approximation works pretty well in that regime.
+For $M\sim 1$, the depth of the PES decreases and the minimum of the PES moves farther away from the equilibrium position of the BO approximation.
+Considerable finite size effect appears when $M=1$, which can be seen by comparing the curves before and after increasing the box size.
+These two qualitative facts indicate that the molecule in $|10\rangle$ might be unbound when $M\sim 1$, although it should not be conclusive since $\mathcal{E}^e$ defined by Eq. (\ref{eq:pes}) ignores part of the non-adiabatic effects from the motion of the nuclei.

 For the $|00\rangle$ state, the curves coincide with that of the $|10\rangle$ state when $M>10$, which indicates in that regime the spin of the nuclei does not affect the binding of the molecule and can be treated classically.
-When $M\sim 1$, however, the PES of the $|00\rangle$ state behaves distinctively from that of the $|10\rangle$ state.
-It is deeper and its minimum is closer to the origin and thus corroborate the binding nature of the $|00\rangle$ state.
+When $M=1$, however, the PES of the $|00\rangle$ state differs from that of the $|10\rangle$ state by being much deeper and having a minimum closer to the origin, which verifies the binding nature of the $|00\rangle$ state.

 By tuning the parameters $A$ and $\kappa$ of the exponential potential and using other forms such as the soft-Coulomb or rounded exponential $V(x)=A\exp(-\kappa \sqrt{x^2+1/4})$ (not illustrated here), we find that $|00\rangle$ is always bound for all $M$ independent of the specific form of the interaction.
 For $|10\rangle$, the critical mass ratio $M_c$ where the molecule becomes unbound is changed with the shape of the potential, i.e. $\kappa$ and $A$, and the form of the potential.